Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 570, in theory, should be quite a bit faster than the GeForce GTX 1050 in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 570 will be 33% faster than the GeForce GTX 1050 overall, because of its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 1050 will be much (approximately 23%) more effective at anisotropic filtering than the GeForce GTX 570. (explain)
+Texel RateThe GeForce GTX 1050 should be much (about 23%) more effective at anisotropic filtering than the GeForce GTX 570. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 1050 is the winner, by far. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GTX 1050 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison